cdiggins/plato/README.md

 1. A high-level cross-platform language with support for functional programming and immutable data-structure
 2. A low-level language that emphasizes low-level control over memory and performance

 One problem is that the two sides of the language don't work together well.
-High-level features have poor performance and low-level features are complex and unsafe.
+The high-level features have poor performance and the low-level features are complex and unsafe.

 As a developer I want to work with a single high-level cross-platform langauge that is reliable and has good performance.
+As a software development lead, I want my team to be able to produce high quality code with low effort, and to be comfortable with tooling environment.

 Plato attempts to solve the problem by: